 Can you tell us a little about your background?

-How did your jewellery career start?
-At what point did you decide to pursue a career in this sector?
+How did your jewellery fascination start?
+At what point did you decide to pursue it as a career?

 Why would you recommend it to someone to study at BAJ?